Can you relate?

 How do you love someone who has ‘judging traits’?

 Don’t be too vague!
 We prefer specifics.
-Lay out the plan.
-Do as you say you are going to do, ‘actions speak louder than words’ for us.
-We feel secure when you follow through, and make decisions.
+Layout the plan.
+Do as you say you are going to do, ‘actions speak louder than words for us.
+We feel secure when we follow through and make decisions.
 We perceive ‘wavering back and forth’ as aimless.
 We need closure (we require it) and definitive answers, so offer closure whether it be at work with a task, or any life/relationship situation.

 Can you relate to any of these personality traits in yourself, co-workers, or loved ones?
 Although INFJ’s make up less than 1% of the population, many of us hold some of these personality traits.
 The biggest thing is to understand that not everyone internalizes the world in the same way you do.
 Strive to be more sensitive, loving, open, gentle, and sincere in your interactions.